igwgames/nes-starter-kit/README.md

 ### Part 3: Adding new features

 _(Note: these are rough ideas and very likely going to change.
 Suggestions also welcome)_
+20. Putting your code in the right place: an introduction to prg banking
-20. Giving your main character a sword
+21. Giving your main character a sword
-21. Adding more features to the pause menu
+22. Adding more features to the pause menu
-22. Adding a second map
+23. Adding a second map
-23. Making the main character grow or shrink
+24. Making the main character grow or shrink
-24. Adding objects that attract or repel the player
+25. Adding objects that attract or repel the player
-25. Adding an enemy that mimics player behavior
+26. Adding an enemy that mimics player behavior

-### Part 4: Polish and more!
+### Part 4: Polish and more

 30. Ways to improve performance
     (Note: these will likely include changing the music engine, and doing stuff every other frame)